 Insights into Banknote Security Technology

-The Central Bank of Armenia introduced a new series of banknotes at the start of this year, all of which are printed on a durable substrate (Hybrid™) and in which the design and security features have been updated.
+The Central Bank of Armenia introduced a new series of banknotes at the start of 2019, all of which are printed on a durable substrate (Hybrid™) and in which the design and security features have been updated.
 Arman Hovhannisyan, a Currency Issue Specialist at the Bank, told Currency News what these changes are connected with and how the new banknotes surpass the old ones.